abcnorio/nspawn-aiml/Readme.md

 In the following terms are used

 - `outside container` = work as root on the host
-- `inside container` = work after login to container (start that on the host with 'machinectl login $VNAME', see below)
+- `inside container` = work after login to container, start the login on the host with `machinectl login $VNAME`, see below

 First, look into the script and change names and variables according to your wishes.